 It allows you to :

-Although the first project portfolio management tools were created some forty years ago, it's worth noting that new software continues to appear regularly.
+Although the first tools for managing project portfolios were created some forty years ago, it can still be noted that new software continues to appear regularly.

-Today, all these tools cover project portfolio management needs, but this wasn't always the case!
-Indeed, some of them were initially created to enable project management.
+Today, all of these tools cover project portfolio management needs, but that hasn't always been the case!
+Indeed, some of them were initially created to allow project management.

-Looking at this graph, we can see that more than half of project portfolio management tools were in fact initially designed to meet project management needs.
-Only later were they extended to cover both issues at the same time: project management and project portfolio management.
+Looking at this graph, we can see that more than half of the project portfolio management tools were in fact originally designed to meet project management needs.
+It was only then that these were completed in order to cover both issues at the same time: project management and project portfolio management.

 It's worth noting, however, that some of these tools had been developed to meet both these needs (Sciforma, Ganttic), and that Planview was even focused on project portfolio management from the outset.